ArshiaHashemi/Heterogeneous-Agent-Macroeconomics-in-Julia/README.md

 # Introduction to Heterogeneous Agent Macroeconomics
+Arshia Hashemi
+Kenneth C. Giffin Department of Economics
+The University of Chicago
+arshiahashemi@uchicago.edu
+www.arshiahashemi.com

-This repository contains Julia code for the material in Greg Kaplan's undergraduate class on heterogeneous agent macroeconomics at The University of Chicago.
+PURPOSE: This repository contains TA materials for Greg Kaplan's undergraduate/master's class on heterogeneous agent macroeconomics at The University of Chicago.